run-ai/docs/docs/admin/runai-setup/self-hosted/ocp/preparations.md

     (If docker is configured to [run as non-root](https://docs.docker.com/engine/install/linux-postinstall/#manage-docker-as-a-non-root-user){target=_blank} then `sudo` is not required).

     The script should create a file named custom-env.yaml which will be used by the control-plane installation.

+### (Optional) Private Docker Registry

+To access the organization's docker registry it is required to set the registry's credentials (imagePullSecret)

+Create the secret named `runai-reg-creds` based on your existing credentials.
+For more information, see [Allowing pods to reference images from other secured registries](https://docs.openshift.com/container-platform/latest/openshift_images/managing_images/using-image-pull-secrets.html#images-allow-pods-to-reference-images-from-secure-registries_using-image-pull-secrets){target=_blank}.

 ## (Optional) Mark Run:ai System Workers